pgmj/RISEkbmRasch/README.md

 For those new to R, it may be useful to know that you can easily access the code in each function by using the base R `View()` function.
 For example, `View(RItargeting)` shows the code for the `RItargeting()` function that creates a Wright map style figure (after installing and loading the RISEkbmRasch package).
 You can also find the documentation/help on each command by using the command `?RItargeting` in the console (replace `RItargeting` with the function you are interested in).

 If you are new to R, [Hadley Wickham's book "R for data science"](https://r4ds.hadley.nz/) is a great place to start.
+Also have a look at [Introduction to R with Tidyverse](https://introduction-r-tidyverse.netlify.app/) by Sophie Lee.

 ## Author